openvswitch/ovs/INSTALL.md

 On Linux, you may choose to compile the kernel module that comes with the Open vSwitch distribution or to use the kernel module built into the Linux kernel (version 3.3 or later).
-See the FAQ question "What features are not available in the Open vSwitch kernel datapath that ships as part of the upstream Linux kernel?" for more information on this trade-off.
-You may also use the userspace-only implementation, at some cost in features and performance (see INSTALL.userspace for details).
+See the [FAQ.md] question "What features are not available in the Open vSwitch kernel datapath that ships as part of the upstream Linux kernel?" for more information on this trade-off.
+You may also use the userspace-only implementation, at some cost in features and performance (see [INSTALL.userspace.md] for details).
 To compile the kernel module on Linux, you must also install the following:

   - A supported Linux kernel version.
-Please refer to README.md for a list of supported versions.
+Please refer to [README.md] for a list of supported versions.

     The Open vSwitch datapath requires bridging support